 Workforce Compliance Safety has introduced such a tool — called WorkforceDocs.

-This mobile app enables a worker to:
+These mobile solutions enable a worker to:

-- access your company’s near miss form,
+- quickly access your company’s near miss form,

 - fill it in quickly and accurately,